dell/csm-docs/content/docs/supportmatrix/_index.md

 ## Tested Host Operating Systems

-Container storage module doesn't officially support specific operating systems, but the following are known to work:
+Container Storage Modules doesn't officially support specific operating systems, but the following are known to work:

 - RedHat CoreOS (RHCOS) as supported by OpenShift Container Platform
 - RHEL 8+